wikimedia-gadgets/twinkle/CONTRIBUTING.md

 ### Submitting your pull request

-When you are ready to submit, commit your changes on a new branch, then [initiate a pull request (PR)](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request-from-a-fork).
-The title of your pull request should be the module you are proposing changes to, followed by a brief but descriptive explanation of what the changes do, such as:
+When you are ready to submit, make sure you created a new branch, commit your changes, push your changes to your GitHub fork, then [initiate a pull request (PR)](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request-from-a-fork) by visiting one of the GitHub repos and clicking "Compare & pull request" in the message that appears at the top.
+The title of your pull request should be the module you are proposing changes to, a colon and a space, followed by a brief but descriptive explanation of what the changes do, such as:

     xfd: Prevent sysops from deleting the main page